spacepxl/ComfyUI-HQ-Image-Save/README.md

 ## Known Issues

-- No workflow metadata is saved to the TIFF or EXR images (TODO: option to autosave .json?)
+- No workflow metadata is saved to the TIFF or EXR images
-- WIP on most nodes
-- Need to add Load TIFF/EXR nodes
+- No load TIFF node yet